ESCOMP/CTSM/doc/source/tech_note/MOSART/CLM50_Tech_Note_MOSART.rst

 based on the more physically-based kinematic wave method.

 2. Runoff treatment: In RTM runoff is routed regardless of its sign so negative streamflow can be simulated at times.
-MOSART routes only nonnegative runoff and always produces positive streamflow, which is important for future extension for modeling riverine heat and biogeochemical fluxes.
+MOSART routes only non-negative runoff and always produces positive streamflow, which is important for future extensions to model riverine heat and biogeochemical fluxes.

-3. Input parameters: RTM in CLM4.5 only requires one layer of spatial variable of channel velocity, whilst MOSART in CLM5.0 requires 13 parameters that are all available globally at 0.5 :sup:`o` resolution.
+3. Input parameters: RTM in CLM4.5 only requires one layer of a spatially varying variable of channel velocity, whilst MOSART in CLM5.0 requires 13 parameters that are all available globally at 0.5 :sup:`o` resolution.

-4. Outputs: RTM only produces streamflow simulation, whilst MOSART additionally simulates the time-varying channel velocities and channel water depth and channel surface water variation.
+4. Outputs: RTM only produces streamflow simulation, whilst MOSART additionally simulates the time-varying channel velocities, channel water depth, and channel surface water variations.